-- from 1992, houses had inadequate treatment protection to the framing and between 1998 and 2005 often had untreated external wall framing.
+- from 1992, houses had inadequate treatment protection to the framing.
+Between 1998 and 2005 often had untreated external wall framing.

-- the requirement for ventilating timber in the New Zealand Standards was ignored, allowing direct fixing of cladding (no cavities), with no additional protection to compensate for the lack of drying.
+- the requirement for ventilating timber in the New Zealand Standards was ignored.
+Direct fixing of cladding (no cavities) allowed, with no additional protection to compensate for the lack of drying.

-- consents and Certificates of Code Compliance were given to houses without cavities and without adequate flashings or adequate means of preventing leaks.
+- consents and Code Compliance Certificate issued to houses without cavities and without adequate flashings or adequate means of preventing leaks.

 The result was wet, unprotected framing that stayed wet, then decayed….then the leaky homes scandal erupted.